emperorofmars/stf-unity/readme.md

 The JSON definition consists of 6 properties in the root object, all of which must contain a `type` property.
 - `asset` Information about the file.
 Has to define one or more root-nodes, depending on the `type`.
 The default asset-type has a single root node.
 - `nodes` An object of UUID → node pairs.
-Nodes can have a list of components and child-node UUID's.
 	- `components` A node's components describe additional information and behavior.
 For example mesh-instances or rotation constraints.
-Components can reference other nodes, resources and assets.
 - `resources` An object of UUID → resource pairs.
-Resources can reference nodes, other resources and buffers.
 	- `components` A resource's components describe additional information and behavior.
 For example humanoid-mappings for armatures or LOD's for meshes.
 - `buffers` A list of buffer UUID's in the order of the binary chunks.
 The index of the buffer UUID corresponds to the index of the buffer in the STF file + 1.
 (The JSON definition is at the first index)